-5370 North Quad 105 S. State Street (734) 764-0420 (phone) (734) 764-3288 (fax) www.lsa.umich.edu/comm e-mail: comm.studies.dept@umich.edu
+5370 North Quad 105 S. State Street (734) 764-0420 (phone) (734) 764-3288 (fax) www.lsa.umich.edu/comm

 Mass communication is a powerful and complex set of processes.
 In its form it both shapes and is shaped by the social and cultural contexts in which it occurs.
 Mass communication involves the creation, dissemination, and reception of many kinds of messages.
-Their meanings structure the ways people and societies understand themselves and their world, as well as their politics, social relations, and identifies media literacy among our students, and to producing cutting-edge scholarship about the media's impact on individuals and society.
+Their meanings structure the ways people and societies understand themselves and their world, as well as their politics, social relations, and identities.